opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 Recommended Topics for further discussion

   * What Metadata frameworks should be used, recommended or mandated?
   * Security considerations.
-This needs to be coordinated with Andreas
+This needs to be coordinated with Andreas Mattheus
   * Test other sampling geometry types
   * incorporate a pub/sub mechanism with the EDR API specification
   * hnvestigate How to integrate with other APIs (features/coordinates, maps)
-  * Investingate how to align with decision impact groups like SmartCity, others
+  * Investigate how to align with decision impact groups like SmartCity, others

   Next Steps for EDR API Specification